citp/privacy-policy-historical/f/fo/foo/foodpanda.in.md

-> *The following text is extracted and transformed from the foodpanda.in privacy policy that was archived on 2014-03-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140325003752id_/http%3A//www.foodpanda.in/contents/privacy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the foodpanda.in privacy policy that was archived on 2014-07-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140703212933id_/http%3A//www.foodpanda.in/contents/privacy.htm) for the most accurate reproduction.*

 # Privacy Policy at Foodpanda

-This policy explains how we, Foodpanda, a brand of **http://www.foodpanda.in** , use your personal information which you provide to us when using our service, including but not limited to our website and mobile applications (apps).
+This policy explains how we, foodpanda, a brand of **http://www.foodpanda.in** , use your personal information which you provide to us when using our service, including but not limited to our website and mobile applications (apps).

 **What information we collect about you?**